northsack/F24_Team2_FormulaSAE/Reports/Conceptual Design.md

         | GVL (-)         			 | DC Power        | Output     |

       - *Operation*<br>
-         The Brake System Plausibility Device (BSPD) serves as an essential safety mechanism that oversees the braking system to avert hazardous situations, such as the simultaneous application of brakes and high power output.
+         The Brake System Plausibility Device (BSPD) serves as an essential safety mechanism that shall oversee the braking system to avert hazardous situations, such as the simultaneous application of brakes and high power output.
 The following outlines its components and operational principles:
          1. Brake System Encoder:

          The BSPD guarantees that high power output from the tractive system is not permitted when the brakes are engaged, thereby preventing the vehicle from accelerating during braking, which poses significant safety risks.
-Should braking be detected while power output surpasses 5 kW, the BSPD activates the vehicle’s shutdown circuit.
+Should braking be detected while power output surpasses 5 kW, the BSPD shall open the vehicle’s shutdown circuit.

          2. Brake Detection Mechanism

          The BSPD continuously monitors the brake pedal position sensor to ascertain when the brake pedal is engaged.
-Upon application of the brakes, the BSPD evaluates the power output from the motor or accumulator to verify if the system is drawing more than 5 kW of power.
+Upon application of the brakes, the BSPD shall evaluate the power output from the motor or accumulator to verify if the system is drawing more than 5 kW of power.

          3. Monitoring Power Output

          The BSPD is responsible for overseeing the electrical power delivered to the motor via the tractive system.
-If the power output exceeds 5 kW while the brakes are applied, the BSPD recognizes this as a fault condition.
+If the power output exceeds 5 kW while the brakes are applied, the BSPD shall recognize this as a fault condition.

          4. Activation of Shutdown Circuit

-         In instances where braking occurs concurrently with high power output, the BSPD activates the shutdown circuit, thereby disconnecting power to the tractive system and preventing the motor from receiving additional high voltage.
+         In instances where braking occurs concurrently with high power output, the BSPD shall open the shutdown circuit, thereby disconnecting power to the tractive system and preventing the motor from receiving additional high voltage.
 This process is automatic and does not require driver intervention, ensuring a prompt response to potentially unsafe conditions.

          5. Autonomous Functionality

-         The BSPD functions as an independent, non-programmable device, distinct from the vehicle’s other electronic control units (ECUs), which enhances its reliability even in the event of failures in other systems.
+         The BSPD shall function as an independent, non-programmable device, distinct from the vehicle’s other electronic control units (ECUs), which enhances its reliability even in the event of failures in other systems.
 Its separation from software or programmable components further bolsters its safety profile.

          6. BSPD Indicator Light

-         When the BSPD is activated, an indicator light is illuminated to inform the driver and pit crew of the shutdown event.
-This light is clearly marked "BSPD" and is strategically located on the vehicle's dashboard within the driver’s line of sight.
+         When the BSPD is activated, an indicator light shall be illuminated to inform the driver and pit crew of the shutdown event.
+This light shall be clearly marked "BSPD" and strategically located on the vehicle's dashboard within the driver’s line of sight.

          7. Reset Procedure

-         After the BSPD has triggered the shutdown circuit, it must be manually reset before the vehicle can resume operation.
+         After the BSPD has triggered the shutdown circuit, it shall be manually reset before the vehicle can resume operation.
 This ensures that the fault condition has been properly addressed before the vehicle is restarted.

          8. Brake System Encoder

          The Brake System Encoder plays a crucial role in precisely identifying the position of the brake pedal and transmitting this information to the vehicle's control systems.
 An overview of its components and functionality is presented below:<br>

          1. Brake Pedal Position Detection:
             The Brake System Encoder is affixed to the brake pedal assembly, where it gauges the position of the pedal during operation.
-It transforms the mechanical movement of the brake pedal into an electrical signal, delivering accurate data regarding the extent of braking force applied by the driver.
+It shall transform the mechanical movement of the brake pedal into an electrical signal, delivering accurate data regarding the extent of braking force applied by the driver.

          2. Signal Relay:
-            The encoder transmits the brake position signal to the vehicle's control system, which includes the Brake System Plausibility Device (BSPD).
+            The encoder shall transmit the brake position signal to the vehicle's control system, which includes the Brake System Plausibility Device (BSPD).
 This signal is essential for determining the activation of braking, enabling the BSPD to effectively evaluate the system's safety.

         3. Continuous Monitoring:
-            The Brake System Encoder perpetually tracks the brake pedal position in real time, facilitating an immediate response from the control system to any variations in braking force.
+            The Brake System Encoder shall perpetually track the brake pedal position in real time, facilitating an immediate response from the control system to any variations in braking force.
 This capability ensures that the vehicle behaves responsively, particularly in critical safety scenarios such as abrupt braking or simultaneous braking with high power output.

 	**3. Insulation Monitoring Device (IMD):**
       - *Interface with other subsystems:*